 - Cloudflare was built to help you and your end users be more secure on the Internet.
-We are a privacy-first company, and our network and all of our products are built with data protection in mind. - Cloudflare maintains a broad set of legal and contractual protections that comply with the EU's GDPR. - Cloudflare offers a suite of product features and technical protections for Cloudflare customers who do not want their data to leave Europe.
+We are a privacy-first company, and our network and all of our products are built with data protection in mind. - Cloudflare maintains a broad set of legal and contractual protections that comply with the Australia's Privacy Act and the 13 Australian Privacy Principles (APPs) - Cloudflare offers product features and technical protections for Cloudflare customers who do not want their data to leave Australia.

-Cloudflare's unique global cloud network consists of data centers in over 250 cities across more than 100 countries.
-Cloudflare provides you with tools to manage how your data is routed through these data center so you can customize where your traffic is inspected in ways that meet your security, privacy, and performance needs.
+Cloudflare's unique global cloud network consists of data centers in over 275 cities across more than 100 countries.
+Cloudflare provides you with tools to manage how your data is routed through these data centers so you can customize where your traffic is inspected in ways that meet your security, privacy, and performance needs.